 While this organisation had existed for over three decades, it first came to prominence in western media due to Shincheonji’s role in the Coronavirus outbreak.

-One of the first patients to be tested positive for the virus returned to South Korea from Wuhan – the hotspot of original infections.
+One of the first patients to test positive for the virus returned to South Korea from Wuhan – the hotspot of original infections.
 Despite her symptoms, the woman attended several gatherings in the subsequent week, leading to the spread of the virus.

 This has led to the Seoul City government to sue the Church and twelve members (including Lee Man-hee) – on the grounds of “murder, injury, and violation of prevention and management of infectious diseases”.